About Us

 WeThrive was started as a result of a lifelong career dream.
 I went to graduate school in 1982 with the intention of doing private practice.
 I did not land into private practice until 2015 as my career and life took me down a variety of other paths.
 In February of 2017, I found myself an unexpected widow (which I like to believe, way too young) and 6 months later I opened my own practice, WeThrive Counseling Center.
 The name was developed from the idea that we are all thriving at different stages throughout our lives, the individuals we serve as well as ourselves as therapists.
 My belief is we can choose to never stop growing and learning.

-Our Story
+Our Team

 Mari Butterfield, LCSW

-Therapist and Owner
+Therapist & Owner

 Choosing courage over comfort can be life changing.
 Let me help you with this journey called life.
 I love people and love helping people reach their full potential.
 Feedback I have received is that people are comfortable with me and appreciate my openness and directness.
 You can count on me to tell it like it is, life is too short to beat around the bush.
 I love working with people and find people who come for help are courageous and resilient.
 I have a therapy dog, Sammy, who is full of love and comfort!